What online courses are currently available?

 Can I earn my diploma from the WV Virtual School?

 No, the WV Virtual School is not a diploma-granting institution.
+If a student meets the requirements for a high school diploma, the local school district will provide the diploma.

 What instructional materials are used for course delivery?